Language Lessons: Plot

 Adam later gets a call from a drunken Cariño at 2:30 AM; she plays him guitar and sings him happy birthday.
 He asks how she knew it was his birthday, and she admits she stalked his social media as she wanted to know more about him.
-As they talk, Cariño reveals that she isn’t actually certified to teach Spanish and that she is recently divorced.
-The next morning, Cariño records a message for Adam apologizing for the late call and canceling their future lessons as she is dealing with personal issues; however, she deletes it without sending it.
+As they talk, Cariño reveals that she isn’t actually certified to teach Spanish and is recently divorced.
+The next morning, Cariño records a message apologizing for the late call and canceling their future lessons as she is dealing with personal issues; however, she deletes it without sending it.

-During their next call, Cariño again tries to maintain a professional distance with Adam, but he presses on, asking her directly if her ex-husband beat her and offering to help.
+During their next call, Cariño again tries to maintain a professional distance, but he presses her, asking directly if her ex-husband beat her and offering to help.
 After Adam tells Cariño he loves her, she mocks him for making assumptions about her personal life.
-She tells him that she hasn't seen her ex in years and the bruises came from a bar fight with a stranger.
+She tells him that she hasn't seen her ex in years and the bruises came from a bar fight.
 Still sensing there is something wrong, Adam asks Cariño what is happening with her.
-She reveals she suspects she has cancer as she found a lump and both her mother and grandmother died of the disease.
+She reveals she suspects she has cancer as she found a lump and both her mother and maternal grandmother died of the disease.
 Adam offers to support her, but Cariño says it would be best if they ceased all contact and logs off.

-Adam sends Cariño a video message, offering to fly her to Oakland and help her with her medical bills.
-If she doesn’t want to, he still thanks her for being a good friend and helping him through Will’s death.
-He sends another message some time later, apologizing if he offended her and admitting he misses her and just wants to talk.
-As he records the message, Cariño appears behind him, suitcases in hand, having decided to accept his offer; they embrace for the first time in person.
+Adam sends Cariño a video message, offering to fly her to Oakland and help her with medical bills.
+If she doesn’t want to, he still thanks her for her friendship and helping him through Will’s death.
+He sends another message later, apologizing if he offended her and admitting he misses her and just wants to talk.
+As he records the message, Cariño appears behind him, suitcases in hand, having decided to accept his offer; they meet for the first time in person and embrace.